TosbackCgusBridge-Bot/CGUs-versions/Surveymonkey/Privacy Policy.md

 **This privacy policy explains how SurveyMonkey handles your personal information and data.
 We value your trust, so we’ve strived to present this policy in clear, plain language instead of legalese.
 The policy is structured so you can quickly find answers to the questions which interest you the most.**

-This privacy policy applies to all the products, services and websites offered by SurveyMonkey.com, LLC, SurveyMonkey Europe Sarl, and their affiliates, except where otherwise noted.
+This privacy policy applies to all the products, services and websites offered by SurveyMonkey Inc., SurveyMonkey Europe Sarl, and their affiliates, except where otherwise noted.
 We refer to those products, services and websites collectively as the “services” in this policy.
 Some services have supplementary privacy statements that explain in more detail our specific privacy practices in relation to them.
-Unless otherwise noted, our services are provided by SurveyMonkey.com, LLC inside of the United States and by SurveyMonkey Europe Sarl outside of the United States.
+Unless otherwise noted, our services are provided by SurveyMonkey Inc. inside of the United States and by SurveyMonkey Europe Sarl outside of the United States.

-**TRUSTe.** SurveyMonkey.com, LLC has been awarded TRUSTe’s Privacy Seal signifying that this privacy policy and our privacy practices have been reviewed TRUSTe, an independent third party, for compliance with TRUSTe’s program requirements, which include transparency, accountability and choice regarding the collection and use of your personal information.
+**TRUSTe.** SurveyMonkey Inc. has been awarded TRUSTe’s Privacy Seal signifying that this privacy policy and our privacy practices have been reviewed TRUSTe, an independent third party, for compliance with TRUSTe’s program requirements, which include transparency, accountability and choice regarding the collection and use of your personal information.

-**European Safe Harbors.** SurveyMonkey.com, LLC complies with the US-EU and US-Swiss Safe Harbor Frameworks developed by the U.S. Department of Commerce regarding the collection, use and retention of personal information from EU member countries and Switzerland.
+**European Safe Harbors.** SurveyMonkey Inc. complies with the US-EU and US-Swiss Safe Harbor Frameworks developed by the U.S. Department of Commerce regarding the collection, use and retention of personal information from EU member countries and Switzerland.
 We have certified, and TRUSTe has verified, that we adhere to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access and enforcement.
 View our certification on the U.S. Department of Commerce's Safe Harbor website.

 **Questions?** For questions regarding our privacy policy or practices, contact SurveyMonkey by mail at 285 Hamilton Avenue, Suite 500, Palo Alto, CA 94301, USA, or electronically through this form.
 You may contact TRUSTe if feel your question has not been satisfactorily addressed.